National Rifle Association of India

-The National Rifle Association of India (NRAI) was founded in 1951 with a view to promote and popularize the shooting sports in India.
+The National Rifle Association of India was founded on 17 April, 1951 with a view to promote and popularize the shooting sports in India as well as for self-defense teaching purposes.
+The NRAI arranges national-level shooting competitions and the trials that determine which athletes will represent the country in international events.
+It is also responsible for identifying and nurturing talented shooters who compete in significant global competitions like the Olympic Games, Commonwealth Games, and Asian Games.

 The first speaker of Lok Sabha, Sh.
 G.V.
-Mavlankar was the founder and the first president of NRAI followed by Sh.
+Mavlankar founded the NRAI and served as its inaugural president.
+He was succeeded by Sh.
 Govind Vallabh Pant, Sh.
 Lal Bahadur Shastri, Sh.
 Y. B. Chauhan, Sh.
 G.S.
-Dhillon and Sh.
+Dhillon, and Sh.
 Joginder Singh.
-Sh.
-Raninder Singh has served as president since December 2010.
+In 2010, Raninder Singh took over the presidency.
+In 2024, Kalikesh Narayan Singh Deo became the new president after winning majority votes.
+He was formerly the Senior Vice President.

 Tournaments

-The NRAI is affiliated to the Indian Olympic Association and the International Shooting Sport Federation as well as the Asian Shooting Confederation and other international bodies.
+The NRAI is affiliated to the Indian Olympic Association, the International Shooting Sport Federation, the Asian Shooting Confederation, the Commonwealth Shooting Federation and other international bodies.
 NRAI holds five national competitions annually with a view to promote and popularize the Sports of shooting in India: